Editor's PickGuides7 min read

 Key Takeaways

-The contextual advertising market reached $233.89 billion in 2025, growing 13.8% annually.
+:::highlight The Contextual Renaissance The contextual advertising market reached $233.89 billion in 2025, growing 13.8% annually.
 In a privacy-first world, context is the new cookie.
-Ads placed in relevant content see 50% higher click rates than non-contextual placements.
+Ads placed in relevant content see 50% higher click rates than non-contextual placements. :::

 • No user data required — Target based on page content, not user profiles